Ecotrust/madrona.ecotrust.org/index.md

     </div>
     <div class="row">
       <div class="span6">
         <p>Madrona offers a flexible set of building blocks and design patterns for software development.
-Our portfolio of services, training, and support can help you develop, analyze, and implement effective place-based decision making–in any social or environmental context.</p>
+Our support services can help you develop and implement cutting-edge tools for effective place-based decision making.</p>
       </div>
     </div>
   </div>